 Protagonist vs Antagonist

 The second place where you can add more conflict into your story has a lot to do with your global story.
-And, this element is you Protagonist vs Antagonist relationship.
+And, this element is your Protagonist vs Antagonist relationship.
 Each of these characters needs to choose a side.
 Both of these characters need to have their motivations, especially your antagonist.

 Don’t make the mistake of creating a two-dimensional Villain.
 Give your villain reasons for their actions and desires.
 You need to spend so much time creating your villain to the point where you can understand their motivations, even though their desires are crazy or immoral.
-This needs to be compelling because if you don’t feel swayed or understand then your reader will not feel it either.
+This needs to be compelling because if you don’t feel swayed or understand, then your reader will not feel it either.

 Consider what your protagonist wants as well.
 They need to have something motivating them to chase after their goal.
 Think about what you’re doing right now.
 You’re reading this blog post because you desire to write a fiction novel.
-There is something whether you realise it or not that is compelling you to chase this dream.
-You have your definition of success which is helping you to learn the writing craft, create a writing habit, and keep writing.
+There is something, whether you realise it or not, that is compelling you to chase this dream.
+You have your definition of success, which is helping you to learn the writing craft, create a writing habit, and keep writing.
 The hero and villain of your story need to have things motivating them in a similar way that you do.

 Create Flawed Characters

-My series protagonist, James Lalonde is overconfident.
+My series protagonist, James Lalonde, is overconfident.
 He is French, and there is a certain stereotype about Frenchmen being a little arrogant, and it’s surprisingly true, but not always.
-And, he’s a huge risk taker.
+And he’s a huge risk-taker.
 He’s the type of person that would jump into a pool and not check the water level first.
-These two traits, confidence and taking risks are great traits to have, but these traits are not good in excess.
+These two traits, confidence and taking risks, are great traits to have, but these traits are not good in excess.
 Bad habits and flaws can often be the things that stop you from getting what you want in life.
 These things tend to lead to making poor decisions at the moment.